 And then work backwards in terms of layers: hair…..

 It makes sense to work on all of them at once and in stages so you don’t sit and watch paint dry!

 A little secret I’ll share….for small details I use Chalk Ink markers!
 They are opaque and juicy…..great for faces and clothing detail.
 You just need to make sure you spray the finished dolls with a clear protective spray when they are finished.

-When my dolls were finished, I printed out the download that Stephanie created:
+When my dolls were finished, I printed out the download on to card stock: